 “I won’t mess up – and even if I do, it’s only two dollars.”

-You have to love the honesty in this community college hair salon.
+You have to love the honesty in this ad for a community college hair salon.
 Pretty much every other commercial in the world promises you the best product or service ever.
 This one says, look, it’s a two dollar haircut, you get what you get.
 But we’ll try hard, and we won’t yell at you.